 knowledge of wastewater treatment plant operations and maintenance personnel.

 To promote professional and technical excellence in the field of water

 Community Engagement and Outreach Committee

 To develop and implement educational programs for personnel in the water

-or public education activities.
+or community education activities.

 To coordinate and oversee the educational safety programs conducted by

 the Association and to cooperate with the Federation Safety Committee

 programs in providing information and educational materials, representing

 member interests in OSHA standards development and in other activities